SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 Two concurrent transactions can still conflict if there is a **write-write** conflict, meaning, two transactions writing to the same key (in a Key/Value storage engine).

 - **Serializable Snapshot isolation**: the snapshot from which a transaction reads is not affected by concurrently running transactions.
-The core idea of maintaining multiple versions of the data remains the same.
+The core idea of maintaining multiple versions of data remains the same.
 Two concurrent transactions can still conflict if there is a **read-write** conflict,

 - **MVCC**: stands for multi-version concurrency control.
 It is the backbone for implementing transactions with Snapshot or Serializable Snapshot isolation.
 In a multi-versioned Key/Value storage engine, each key is given a version which is incremented every time a write happens in the storage engine.
-The following visual should help in building a light mind-map of a read/write transaction flow in a Key/Value storage engine that supports MVCC with either Snapshot or Serializable Snapshot isolation.
+The following visual should help in building a light mind-map of a read/write transaction flow in a Key/Value storage engine that supports MVCC with Serializable Snapshot isolation.

 <div class="align-center-exclude-width-change">
     <img src="/transaction_flow_mvcc.png" alt="Transaction Flow with MVCC"/>
 </div>

 The flow can be summarized as:
-- Create an instance of `ReadWriteTransaction` and use the instance to perform relevant operations.
+- Create an instance of `ReadWriteTransaction` and use it to perform relevant operations.
 - `Commit` the transaction.
 - When the transaction is committed, generate `CommitTimestamp`. (`CommitTimestamp` serves as the version for all the keys in the MVCC store).
+If there is no **read-write** conflict, the timestamp will be generated for the transaction.
 - Update all the keys in the transaction with the generated `CommitTimestamp`.
 - Serially apply all the transactions to the state machine of the Key/Value storage engine.

+Let's go a little deeper into Snapshot isolation.

 ### Understanding Snapshot isolation